Jason Momoa: Career

 In August 2014, Momoa portrayed Connor in the Canadian horror action film Wolves, and starred in the Sci-fi horror movie Debug; it was written and directed by Momoa's former Stargate Atlantis co-star, British-born Canadian actor David Hewlett.
 In February 2015, it was announced that he would portray a cannibal in the drama thriller film The Bad Batch.
 In 2015, Momoa was cast in the Canadian action film Braven, which was released on February 2, 2018.

 In March 2017, it was announced that Momoa would play Rico Rodriguez in the official Just Cause film series.

 Between 2016 and 2018, Momoa portrayed Declan Harp in all three seasons of the Canadian historical drama television series Frontier and was an executive producer on the show.
 The series chronicles the North American fur trade in late 1700s Canada, and follows Declan Harp, a part-Irish, part-Cree outlaw who is campaigning to breach the Hudson's Bay Company's monopoly on the fur trade in Canada, which has become corrupt and engages in illegal activities to enrich itself.

 In July 2018, Momoa was cast for Apple's post-apocalyptic drama series See.

 In February 2019, Momoa was cast as Duncan Idaho in the Denis Villeneuve film Dune.

 In February 2020, Momoa appeared in a halftime commercial for Rocket Mortgage for Super Bowl LIV.
 He also appeared in the teaser for "Scary Little Green Men" by Ozzy Osbourne from his album Ordinary Man.

 In January 2022, it was announced that Momoa joined the cast of the tenth Fast & Furious film titled Fast X as the main villain, Dante Reyes, the son of Hernan Reyes (Joaquim de Almeida), the main antagonist killed by Luke Hobbs (Dwayne Johnson) in Fast Five.
 Fast X is produced by and stars Vin Diesel.

+In 2023, Momoa made his final outings as Aquaman, beginning with an uncredited cameo in the post-credits scene of The Flash, and then reprising his main character role in his solo films sequel Aquaman and the lost Kingdom.

-In April 2022, it was announced that Momoa will star in the film adaptation of Minecraft, with Jared Hess directing.
+In June 2024, he was cast in the upcoming comedy film Carnival: At the End of Days.

+In December 2024, Momoa was announced to play Lobo in the DC Universe film Supergirl, scheduled to be released on June 26, 2026.

+In May 2025, Momoa was confirmed for the role of Blanka in the Street Fighter reboot film.

+In August 2025, Momoa starred as Kaʻiana in Apple's historical drama series Chief of War.
+Momoa is also the series' co-creator and executive producer.